Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 Mutation is done bit by bit, but the mutation rate can change.
 It can go from 0% to 100%.
 However, the mutation is typically<br>
 around 1%.
 Anything much higher, will introduce too much randomness, anything less, and you<br>
 don’t get enough and the sample tends to stagnate.
 I went with a mutation rate of 1% and amplitude of 3%.<br>
+However do keep in mind the number is also depended on your q-factors if you have high renforcement number then its should be higher<br>
+if thy're low it should be lower.

 <br>